rui-batista/SAML.PoC/README.md

  sp_addrolemember N''db_owner'', N''keycloak''" do sleep 5; done']
 ```

-As keycloack runs out-of-the-box with mysql, I used that one for the docker composition and will explore the use of all other well known database engines at a later time.
+As keycloack runs out-of-the-box with mysql, using sql server will be tested at a later time.

-### mapping claims to roles
+### mapping role type claims
 > https://docs.microsoft.com/en-us/aspnet/core/security/authorization/claims?view=aspnetcore-6.0

-Keycloak sets the role claim type as "role" and .NET won't pick that up as a role, needs it to be mapped to ClaimTypes.Role, that will become "http://schemas.microsoft.com/ws/2008/06/identity/claims/role", so in the ClaimsTransform.cs static class, I replaced the line
+Keycloak sets the role claim type as the string "role" and .NET won't pick that up as a role.
+For .NET role claims must be of type ClaimTypes.Role, that will become the string "http://schemas.microsoft.com/ws/2008/06/identity/claims/role".
+In the ClaimsTransform.cs static class, I replaced the line

 ```CS
 claims.AddRange(incomingPrincipal.Claims);